DeadFred121/toothcrate-front/README.md

 1. It was great to create an app to solve a real world problem.
 2. Great to refresh what we have learned and to apply it to the project.
 3. Nice to work on new things and discuss our individual strengths .
-4. WE learned to prioritise features rather than styling.
+4. We learned to prioritise features rather than styling.
 5. The whole team should have worked on the backend and then the frontend.
 This would have helped to equip the whole team to be productive on both stacks.
 6. As a team we should be more open with our questions and seek help.